madrury/csvtools/README.md

 Thanks to my employer, Allstate Insurance, for allowing me time to work on this, and the freedom to redistribute it.

-Thanks to Robert Olive and Sam Kim for thier valuable feedback.
+Thanks to Robert Olive and Sam Kim for their valuable feedback.